Ayanrajpoot10/BugScanX/README.md

+# 🌐 **BugScanX** - Your All-in-One SNI Bug Host Finder

+**BugScanX** is a cutting-edge toolkit developed by **Ayan Rajpoot** for discovering and analyzing SNI bug hosts commonly found in free internet configurations.
+It offers a wide array of utilities, including subdomain discovery, IP lookups, DNS record retrieval, and much more.

 ---

-# 🌐 BugScanX - Advanced All-in-one Toolkit for SNI Bug Host Analysis

-**BugScanX is a specialized toolkit by Ayan Rajpoot for identifying SNI bug hosts often used in free internet configurations.
-This script offers a range of utilities to hunt SNI host, Find subdomains, Iplookup, retrieve DNS records, and more.**
+## 🚀 **Features**

+BugScanX is packed with powerful tools to streamline your SNI bug hunting process:

+- ⚡ **Host Checker**: A professional-grade host checker with multiple scanning modes and HTTP methods.
+- 🖥️ **Subdomains Scanner**: Detect subdomains that might indicate SNI bug hosts.
+- 📡 **IP Addresses Scanner**: Analyze specific IP addresses to find potential SNI bug hosts.
+- 🌐 **Subdomains Finder**: Identify active subdomains associated with a target domain.
+- 🔍 **Domains Hosted on Same IP**: List other domains hosted on the same IP as a given target.
+- 🧰 **TXT Toolkit**: A versatile toolkit for handling text files—split, clean, remove duplicates, and more.
+- 🔓 **Open Port Checker**: Scan for open ports on a given IP address or domain.
+- 📜 **DNS Records**: Retrieve A, MX, TXT, and other DNS records of any domain.
+- 💡 **Host OSINT**: Gather open-source intelligence (OSINT) on any host.
+- 📖 **Help**: Provides detailed usage instructions for every tool.
+- ⛔ **Exit**: Clean exit from the script.
+- 🔄️ **Update**: Check for the latest script version and update automatically.

 ---

-## 🚀 Features
-BugScanX provides robust tools to  find SNI bug hosts:

-1. ⚡ **Host Checker**: Advance Host Checker for pros with multiple scanning modes and http method.
-2. **🖥️ Subdomains Scanner** - Scans subdomains to identify potential SNI bug hosts.
-3. **📡 IP Addresses Scanner** - Scans IPs to locate SNI bug hosts on specific addresses.
-4. **🌐 Subdomains Finder** - Finds active subdomains associated with a target domain.
-5. **🔍 Domains Hosted on Same IP** - Lists domains hosted on the same IP as a target.
-6. **🧰 TXT Toolkit** - Perform various task on text files, offering functionality to split, clean, remove duplicates, and much more.
-7. **🔓 Open Port Checker** - Scans open ports on a given IP or domain.
-8. **📜 DNS Records** - Fetches A, MX, TXT, and other DNS records of a domain.
-9. **💡 Host OSINT** - Performs OSINT checks for gathering open-source info on a host.
-10. **📖 Help** - Provides usage instructions for each tool.
-11. **⛔ Exit** - Cleanly exits the program.
-12. **🔄️Update** - Check and update Script to latest version
+## 🎨 **UI Design**

+- 🌈 **Colorful & Dynamic**: An engaging, bright interface that makes using BugScanX a fun experience.
+- 😊 **Emoji-Powered**: Emojis are integrated throughout the script to bring a personal and interactive touch.
+- 🚀 **Modern & Minimalist**: A clean, intuitive interface for smooth, efficient navigation.
+- ⚡ **Fast & Responsive**: Optimized for high performance, providing instant feedback and a seamless experience.

 ---

-## 🎨 UI Design

-- **🌈 Colorful & Dynamic** – A bright, engaging interface that makes using the tool fun.
-- **😊 Emoji-Powered** – Emojis are integrated throughout, adding personality and making the experience more interactive.
-- **🚀 Modern & Minimalist** – Clean, intuitive design for a smooth, user-friendly experience.
-- **⚡ Fast & Responsive** – Instant feedback, no lag, and optimized for smooth navigation.

----

-## 📥 Installation
+## 📥 **Installation**

-### Requirements
+### Prerequisites
-Ensure Python 3.x is installed on your system.
+- **Python 3.x** should be installed on your machine.

-### Automated Dependency Installation
+### Automatic Dependency Installation
-BugScanX automatically installs all required modules and libraries on the first run, including:
+BugScanX will automatically install all required dependencies the first time it runs, including:
 - **requests**
 - **colorama**
 - **ipaddress**